kiwitcms/kiwitcms.github.io/content/2020-05-06-robotframework-plugin.rst

 `kiwitcms-robotframework-plugin <https://github.com/kiwitcms/robotframework-plugin>`_!
 This package allows you execute your Robot Framework test suite and report the results into Kiwi TCMS!
-This plugin is the brain child of our contributor Aniello Barletta and has its roots in the
+This plugin is the brain child of our Luca Valentini and Aniello Barletta and has its roots in the
 `Robot Framework Milano user-group <https://www.meetup.com/Robot-Framework-Milano/events/269468758/>`_.